webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Moves-Like-a-Cat.md

 ---
 aliases:
-  - Moves Like a Cat
+- "Moves Like a Cat"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Movement-Expertise
-title: Moves Like a Cat
-collection: Foci
-kind: Compendium
 ---

 ## Moves Like a Cat
 Lithe, flexible, and graceful, you move quickly and smoothly, and never seem to be where danger is.